LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 The block is validated in the [static validation stage](#block-processing-stages) as follows:

 - **Static validation**:
-  - Check that the total size of the serialized transactions contained in the block payload is at most `MAX_PAYLOAD_SIZE_BYTES`.
+  - Check that the total size of the serialized transactions contained in the block is at most `MAX_TRANSACTIONS_SIZE_BYTES`.

 #### Block ID